sasidharan403/Rotating-the-Gaming-Object/README.md

 using System.Collections.Generic;
 using UnityEngine;

-public class EX1 : MonoBehaviour
+public class hello : MonoBehaviour
 {
     // Start is called before the first frame update void Start()